-We are asking residents to do their part to prevent the spread of the illness by following the guidelines of the State’s “Stay at Home” order.
+We are asking residents to do their part to prevent the spread of the illness by following the guidelines to prevent the spread of the virus.
 We all play a part in keeping our community safe at this time.

-Please also visit the following websites for accurate updates on COVID-19:
+Please visit the following websites for accurate updates on COVID-19:

 Stay connected with the latest news by subscribing to the following e-newsletters:

 Please contact the Illinois Department of Public Health with specific questions about Coronavirus (COVID-19) by calling (800) 889-3931 or email DPH.SICK@ILLINOIS.gov

 Please find more information below on COVID-19 in regard to City updates, services, health reminders and other local updates.

 WHERE CAN I FIND THE LATEST CITY OF ELMHURST COVID-19 UPDATES?

 Follow this link to find the City’s updates related to COVID-19.
 Please subscribe to our E-Newsletters.
 We use this tool to provide the community with updates on the virus as it relates to the City of Elmhurst.
 We also encourage you to follow the City’s Facebook and Twitter pages, and to subscribe to our Alert Center .